Abdelilah27/The-Future-Netflix-App-Using-Flutter/README.md

 ## Overview

 The Netflix UI App is a fully-featured mobile app designed to provide a seamless and intuitive user experience for the Netflix streaming service.
-With this app, users can easily browse the catalog of movies and TV shows available on Netflix, search for specific titles, and start watching content directly from their mobile device.
+With this app, users can easily browse the catalog of movies and TV shows available on Netflix, search for specific titles.
 Speed Code Link: https://www.youtube.com/watch?v=Yavy8DJV_9s

 The app is built using the Flutter framework, which allows for fast development and cross-platform compatibility.
 This means that the app can be easily ported to both Android and iOS devices, without any significant changes to the underlying codebase.